Niishawswea Aanakwadoon ceremonial pipe

 SIU committed to respectful return

-The Native American Graves Protection and Repatriation Act, which became federal law in 1990, ensures the protection and safe return of Native American remains, memorial/commemorative items, sacred objects and artifacts with cultural, historical or traditional importance, and SIU has employed Carol Samarah as its inaugural NAGPRA program director.
+The Native American Graves Protection and Repatriation Act, which became federal law in 1990, ensures the protection and safe return of Native American human remains and cultural items, including funerary objects, sacred objects and objects of cultural patrimony, and SIU has employed Carol Samarah as its inaugural NAGPRA program director.

 Everyone is invited to a Lunch and Learn with Samarah, a graduate of the SIU’s Simmons Law School, at noon Nov.
 13 in the Student Center’s Old Main Room.
 Enjoy a provided lunch as Samarah discusses her commitment to fostering meaningful relationships with Native nations, affirming their sovereignty and ensuring they are involved and have a significant role in decisions impacting their peoples and heritage.
 Samarah oversees compliance with NAGPRA and related regulations at SIU.